What is Depreciation Rate?

 - Salvage Value: Value of asset after the useful life of the property at which the company may sell the asset.
 It is also known as scrap value.

-Below are some of the examples of depreciation rate Formula .
+Below are some of the examples to understand this concept better..

 - Cost of a Vehicle: $5,00,000/-